karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

         });
 });
 ```
-This is the first app we're instrumenting, so I'm going to explain what we're doing line by line.
+This is the first app we're instrumenting, so I'll explain what we're doing line by line.

 ```csharp
 AddAspNetCoreInstrumentation()
 ```
-Enables NET Core instrumentation.
+This enables .NET Core instrumentation.

 ```csharp
 AddHttpClientInstrumentation()
 ```
-Enables HTTP Instrumentation.
-App1 makes an HTTP request to App2, if we want to trace the HTTP call between these 2 apps we can do it simply by adding this extension method.
+This enables HTTP Instrumentation.
+App1 makes an HTTP request to App2.
+If we want to trace the HTTP call between these two apps, we can do it simply by adding this extension method.

 ```csharp
 .AddSource(nameof(PublishMessageController))
 ```
-The `AddSource` method can be used to add a ActivitySource to the provider.
-Multiple AddSource can be called to add more than one span.
+The `AddSource` method can be used to add an ``ActivitySource`` to the provider.
+Multiple ``AddSource`` methods can be called to add more than one span.

-Why we need this?
+Why do we need this?
 App1 queues a message into a rabbit queue and we want to record this trace.
-OpenTelemetry has many instrumentation libraries, but there is none available for RabbitMQ.
+OpenTelemetry has many instrumentation libraries, but none are available for RabbitMQ.
 To create a distributed transaction between two applications that communicate using RabbitMQ, we must implement it ourselves, using an Activity.

 ```csharp
 SetResourceBuilder(ResourceBuilder.CreateDefault().AddService("App1"))
 ```
 A Resource is the immutable representation of the entity producing the telemetry.
-With the `SetResourceBuilder` method we're configuring the Resource for the application.
+With the `SetResourceBuilder` method, we're configuring the Resource for the application.

 ```csharp
 AddOtlpExporter(opts =>